-A number of new standards, amendments to standards and interpretations are not yet effective as at 31 December 2013, and are not applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are not yet effective as at 31 December 2014, and are not applied in preparing these financial statements.
 Of these pronouncements, potentially the following will have an impact on the financial position and performance.
 The Bank plans to adopt these pronouncements when they become effective.
 The Bank has not yet analysed the likely impact of the new standards on its financial position or performance.

-- IFRS 9 Financial Instruments is to be issued in phases and is intended ultimately to replace International Financial Reporting Standard IAS 39 Financial Instruments: Recognition and Measurement.
+- IFRS 9 Financial Instruments was issued in phases and will replace International Financial Reporting Standard IAS 39 Financial Instruments: Recognition and Measurement.
 The first phase of IFRS 9 was issued in November 2009 and relates to the classification and measurement of financial assets.
 The second phase regarding classification and measurement of financial liabilities was published in October 2010.
 The third phase of IFRS 9 was issued in November 2013 and relates general hedge accounting.
+The standard was finalized and published in July 2014.
+The final phase relates to a new expected credit loss model for calculating impairment.
 The Bank recognises that the new standard introduces many changes to the accounting for financial instruments and is likely to have a significant impact on the Bank's financial statements.
-The impact of these changes will be analysed during the course of the project as further phases of the standard are issued. - Amendments to IAS 32 Financial Instruments: Presentation Offsetting Financial Assets and Financial Liabilities do not introduce new rules for offsetting financial assets and liabilities; rather they clarify the offsetting criteria to address inconsistencies in their application.
-The Amendments specify that an entity currently has a legally enforceable right to set-off if that right is not contingent on a future event; and enforceable both in the normal course of business and in the event of default, insolvency or bankruptcy of the entity and all counterparties.
-The amendments are effective for annual periods beginning on or after 1 January 2014, and are to be applied retrospectively. - Various Improvements to IFRS are dealt with on a standard-by-standard basis.
-All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect not earlier than 1 January 2014.
+The Bank has not analysed the impact of these changes yet.
+The Bank does not intend to adopt this standard early.
+The standard will be effective for annual periods beginning on or after 1 January 2018 and will be applied retrospectively with some exemptions. - Various Improvements to IFRS are dealt with on a standard-by-standard basis.
+All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect not earlier than 1 January 2015.
+The Bank has not yet analysed the likely impact of the improvements on its financial position or performance.